Engineering, control and longitudinal readout of Floquet qubits: Floquet Framework

-In the rotating-wave approximation (RWA), the two distinct frequencies typically result in a single effective frequency on the system at the difference $(\omega_1 - \omega_2)$, but Floquet analysis aims at describing the dynamics of driven systems without such simplification.
-We first notice that the extension of Floquet theory to commensurate frequencies is straightforward using the greatest common divisor $\omega_{\GCD}=\GCD(\omega_1, \omega_2)$ as the new frequency of a single-tone Floquet system for the duration of the gate \citep{poertnerBichromaticDressingRydberg2020}.
-This result translates into the definition of Floquet states and quasienergies for \cref{General_Floquet_Hamiltonian_Two_Tones} which create the continuous connection between Floquet states before and after the gate.
-These intermediary states can be numerically evaluated, but complexity arises as the new period of the system can be orders of magnitude greater than the distinct timescales $2\pi/\omega_1$ and $2\pi/\omega_2$.
-In practice, this leads to long simulation times.
+The extension of Floquet theory to commensurate frequencies is straightforward, using the greatest common divisor frequency $\omega_{\GCD}(\omega_{d1}, \omega_{d2})$, to be defined below, as the new frequency of a single-tone Floquet system for the duration of the gate.
+This result translates into new Floquet states and quasienergies for \cref{General_Floquet_Hamiltonian_Two_Tones} that can be numerically evaluated.
+However, the resulting period can be orders of magnitude greater than the timescales $2\pi/\omega_{d1}$ and $2\pi/\omega_{d2}$.
+In practice, this can lead to long simulation times.

-A generalization of these ideas for multiple incommensurate frequencies exists under the name of Many-Mode Floquet Theory \citep{chuFloquetTheoremGeneralized2004b, hoSemiclassicalManymodeFloquet1985a,hoSemiclassicalManymodeFloquet1983}.
-The main idea here is to look for a generalization of the $N$ Floquet states and quasienergies by considering a Fourier basis with two dimensions rather than only one:

-MMFT has been implemented into a numerical solver using truncated Fourier bases \citep{poertnerValidityManymodeFloquet2020a}, which we do not make use of in this work.
-However, the generalization of quasienergies and Floquet Modes provides an analytical approach to understand the dynamics of driven systems with additional drives such as naturally occurs in Floquet qubits.